-- (1) Includes billing (or estimate) related to the work done on the audit for the fiscal year ending June 30, 2019 or June 30, 2020. - (2) Such amounts relate to statutory and contract compliance audits. - (3) Such amounts relate to tax compliance services. - (4) Such amounts relate to accounting consulting services.
+- (1) Includes billing (or estimate) related to the work done on the audit for the fiscal year ending June 30, 2020 or June 30, 2021. - (2) Such amounts relate to tax compliance services.

 TRANSFER AGENT AND REGISTRAR

 TSX Trust Company, at its place of business in Montreal, acts as the transfer agent and registrar regarding the Corporation's Common Shares.